peepo5/ppmo-site/public/offline/_COMPLETE/md/en-3.0-main.md

 Within every problem lies the answer.
 This rule is inherent to every problem and is a universal law.
 In this way, it is wise to understand how a problem came to arise so it may be removed again.
 Within the realm of porn addiction and hypersexualization, you must fully understand not only the physical effects but aditionally how users wanting to leave still seem to struggle against best efforts.

 Those who fail at becoming free lack a fundamental understanding of their addiction.
-These people often repeat the same material over and over to no avail - this shows they are approaching the same way, with a lack of understanding of the true problem and the problem *of failing to leave the problem itself.*
+These people often repeat the same "nofap" material over and over to no avail - this shows they are approaching the same way, with a lack of understanding of the true problem and the problem *of failing to leave the problem itself.*

 The mind works in many complicated ways that are hard to explain through creative and logical works.
 However, a rule exists in every natural being - to take the path of least resistance.
 When we see a very long path next to a quick shortcut, we are most likely to take the shortcut.
 This is inherent to our survival, and it makes sense to be efficient and to perform at an optimal level.
 This ties into addiction because the path of least resistance is often what we **understand** to be the **most beneficial** path for us.
 Suppose we do not understand, and we blindly follow steps.
 In that case, we should not be surprised when an internal argument rises - we must have a deep understanding because otherwise, we will subconsciously believe what is harming us is the best course of action.